 Church Action on Poverty has been working to tackle the relentless rise of food poverty in Britain since 2010, alongside partners including Oxfam and the Trussell Trust.

 We helped to ensure that MPs of all parties conducted a national inquiry into the problem during 2014.
 We have also supported in-depth research into the issue by a coalition of churches and charities, and a commission on food poverty being organised by the Fabian Society.
-All of these initiatives are gathering vital evidence on the scale of the problem and the best solutions.

 Research and reports on food poverty